s0lst1c3/s0lst1c3.github.io/_posts/2016-05-24-reflected-xss-through-iframe.md

 Uh oh!
 Check out the results above.
 Simply escaping the double quotes for our image tag's source does not seem to be working.

 To fix this problem, we need to use html entities for the quotes in the image tag.
-We modify the iframe we added to index.html to look like this:
+We modify the iframe we added to index.html so that it look like this:

 {% highlight html %}
 {% raw %}